fac/ruby-gem-setup-credentials-action/README.md

 This action will setup ruby gem access (the `~/.gem/credentials` file) for GitHub Packages.
 If your pushing a gem to the same repo as it builds in, all it needs is the default GitHub actions token.

+The key is added under the name `github`.
+Optionally you can export environment variable `GEM_HOST_API_KEY` which is read by (more recent versions of) the `gem` command.
+However we advise you to be explicit and pass the key name `github` as an input or argument instead.

-The key is added under the name `github` and we also set environment variables (`GEM_HOST_API_KEY` and `GEM_HOST`) that can be used to push gems.
-You can do this your self, but the action is also designed to be used with the [fac/ruby-gem-push-action](https://github.com/fac/ruby-gem-push-action).
+You can do gem push your self, but the action is also designed to be used with the [fac/ruby-gem-push-action](https://github.com/fac/ruby-gem-push-action).

 ## Usage